dotnet/csharplang/proposals/low-level-struct-improvements.md

     }

     public RSChain(ref int value, string message)
-        // Error: cannot chain to a [RefFieldsEscape] constructor from an unannotated one.
-The
+        // Error: cannot chain to RSChain(ref int) because the lifetime may be smaller than
+        // the original
-        // capture of `value` by ref is hidden from invocations of this constructor :this(ref int value)
+        :this(ref int value)
     {